lieb/postdove/doc/system_configuration.md

 1. Create a bridge on `suntan`.
 This is separate from the one managed by the hypervisor.
-1. Add `suntan`'s ethernet interface to the bridge.
+1. Attach `suntan`'s ethernet interface to the bridge.
 This means that `suntan`'s IP address is now attached to the bridge.
-1. When creating the VM for `pobox`, choose this new bridge for its network connection.
+1. When creating the VM for `pobox`, choose this new bridge for its network connection instead of the hypervisor supplied one.

 The end result looks like your typical network switch with two hosts attached to it, one called `suntan` and the other called `pobox`.